BlackBerry Dynamics

 • A smartphone, tablet, or emulator supported by BlackBerry Dynamics

 In simulation mode, a valid activation key is not required to open the app because there is no direct communication with BlackBerry Dynamics servers.
 Communication with the BlackBerry Dynamics NOC, however, continues to take place.
-In Enterprise Simulation Mode your BlackBerry Dynamics apps are run on a device emulator.

 • [Simulated] will appear in the BlackBerry Dynamics Runtime user interface